 |AMEBC Safety Guidelines 5th Edition||Safety guide endorsed by ASTTBC Council for ASTTBC registrants who work or are involved within the mineral exploration sector.|

-The following Guides were APPROVED IN PRINCIPLE by the ASTTBC Council and are issued for comment.
+The following Guides were APPROVED IN PRINCIPLE by the ASTTBC Council and pending final approval.

 If you have comments or questions on the guides or would like to suggest other areas of professional development to consider for technology professionals, please feel free to submit them in writing or email to: